Port

 Meals not included

-Since Viking times, Norwegians have been intrepid explorers, wandering all over the globe in search of discoveries.
+Since Viking times, Norwegians have been intrepid explorers.
 Today, you'll connect with the spirit of the Norwegian culture through the ages at three of Norway's most fascinating museums.

 Travel to Bygdøy, passing some of Oslo's landmarks, including City Hall, the National Theatre and the Royal Residence.
 Bygdøy, once the King's private property, is now partly a residential and museum district.